Mahnaz-Shemirani/LoopForMerging2F-2R/README.md

     done

-#Example
+#Example using bacterial WGS data:

-#my file name format is as: *_EC1_*_1.fastq.gz for forward read and it is similar for reverse.
+#file name format is as: *_EC1_*_1.fastq.gz for forward read and it is similar for reverse.
 The file's number is from 1 to 2019 as the last forward file is EC2019

     for i in {1..2019};